Six amazing movie scenes that almost didn’t happen

 3. The Fellowship takes the stairs (The Lord Of The Rings: The Fellowship Of The Ring)

-Given the sumptuous visuals on display in The Lord Of The Rings trilogy, you’d be forgiven for thinking that director Peter Jackson was given a blank cheque to realise his vision for the movies.
-However, that’s far from the case, and according to the audio commentary for The Fellowship Of The Ring, at least one planned action set piece had to be scrapped due to budgetary constraints.
+Given the sumptuous visuals in The Lord Of The Rings trilogy, you’d be forgiven for thinking that director Peter Jackson had a blank cheque to realise his vision for the movies.
+However, according to the audio commentary for The Fellowship Of The Ring, at least one planned action set piece had to be scrapped due to budgetary constraints.

 2. Puppy love at the dinner table (Lady and the Tramp)

-The dinner date between the titular pooches in Lady And The Tramp isn’t just one of the most famous scenes in the movie – it’s one of the most well-known in any film, ever!
-But interestingly enough, Walt Disney himself wasn’t initially a huge fan of the concept, fearing that watching dogs chow down on spaghetti would be more ludicrous than remarkable.
+The dinner date between Lady And The Tramp‘s titular pooches isn’t just one of the most famous scenes in the movie – it’s one of the most well-known in any film, ever!
+But interestingly enough, Walt Disney himself wasn’t initially a fan of the concept, fearing that dogs chowing down on spaghetti would come across as more ludicrous than remarkable.

 Disney was so sure that the scene would be a disaster that he was on the verge of cutting it throughout pre-production, despite the pleading of animator Frank Thomas.
 It wasn’t until Thomas delivered his first take on the sequence that ol’ Walt relented, thoroughly blown away by how genuinely romantic it was.